-Last year was my first Dutch fall/winter, and I must admit to spending a lot of time missing my seasonal favourites instead of trying to appreciate the season from a new perspective.
-This time around I’m determined to broaden my horizons.
-And so, a couple of weeks ago I asked my Dutch friends a simple question: what was their idea of festive Dutch food?
+Last year was my first Dutch fall/winter, and I must admit to spending a lot of time missing my home seasonal favourites instead of appreciating the Dutch delicacies in front of me.
+This time around, I was determined to broaden my horizons.
+And so, I asked my Dutch friends a simple question: what was their idea of festive Dutch food?

 There were two major driving forces in my decision to try my hands at the ‘original’ zopie recipe.
 First, when my boyfriend initially answered my question about festive Dutch food via WhatsApp, koek & zopie was autocorrected to koek & Sophie.

 Second, after some preliminary research, I discovered that there was next to no information available online about this mysterious concoction.
-There was a single recipe, varying only very subtly between two or three websites, each variation more vague than the previous one.
+There was a single recipe, varying only very subtly between two or three websites, each variation more vague than the one before.
 There were no pictures.
 No descriptions of the taste or the texture or the smell.
-There was nothing.
+Nothing!

 I knew then that I would have to make it.

-(As a side note, in keeping with the Dutch tradition koek & zopie really ought to be enjoyed after a rigorous skating session.
+(In keeping with the Dutch tradition, koek & zopie really ought to be enjoyed after a rigorous skating session.
 If you don’t happen to live near a skating rink, or if you’re just not big on the sport, you can always opt to simulate this part of the tradition.
 I did this by throwing open the bathroom window and sitting down on the icy cold tiled floor, thus recreating my typical skating routine and lending more authenticity to the whole koek & zopie experience.)